LuisYagof/sass-next-themes/docs/EXTERNAL_LIBRARIES.md

 ### Implementation

-To configure the internationalization via app routing the directory `src/app` has to be structured like this:
+To configure the internationalization via app routing, the directory `src/app` has to be structured like this:

 ```sh
 src